ImperialLabs/pagerduty-slapin/README.md

   mount_config: '/pager/config/pager.yml' # Path to config inside container, Will check if not nil and will mount if this exists into container
   config:
     name: pager # Name of instance
-    Image: 'slapi/pagerduty-slapi' # Enter user/repo (standard docker pull procedures), you can also pull from a private repo via domain.com/repo
+    Image: 'slapi/pagerduty-slapi' # Enter user/repo (or :tag is an option as well) (standard docker pull procedures), you can also pull from a private repo via domain.com/repo
-    Labels: labels
     Tty: true # Set true/false for container TTY
 # Pager Token and Service lookups
 pager:
   token: adfiaujioj3489 # Your API token
-  service: a9u30rj # Service(s) you wish to filter buy (Coming Soon)
+  service: a9u30rj # Service to trigger via bot
 ```

 ## Usage